seannkelleyy/Mario-Remake/README.md

 To being, you must clone the repository and run it in Visual Studio.

 To run Sprint-2 either go to the Sprint 2 release and download the zip file OR simply open the 'Sprint-2-Release' branch.
+To run Sprint-3 either go to the Sprint 3 release and download the zip file OR simply open the 'Sprint-3-Release' branch.